Texas vs Miami (FL) Players to Watch - Elite Eight

 Top Players to Watch: Texas vs. Miami (FL) - Elite Eight

-Marcus Carr and Norchad Omier are two players to watch on Sunday at 5:05 PM ET, when the Texas Longhorns match up with the Miami Hurricanes in their Elite Eight matchup at T-Mobile Center.
+Marcus Carr and Norchad Omier are two players to watch on Sunday at 5:05 PM ET, when the Texas Longhorns take on the Miami Hurricanes in their Elite Eight matchup at T-Mobile Center.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!